rackerlabs/support-how-to/content/office-365/configure-guest-access-with-teams.md

 ### Guest Experience in Microsoft Teams

-Once all of your configuration settings are in place and you have added an external user, your guest receives an email invite to join your teams channel.
+After all of your configuration settings are in place and you have added an external user, your guest receives an email invite to join your teams channel.

-Once your Guest accepts the invite, if the email belongs to an Azure Active Directory or Office 365 work or school account, they can accept it directly.
+After your Guest accepts the invite, if the email belongs to an Azure Active Directory or Office 365 work or school account, they can accept it directly.
 If their email does not have a Microsoft Account associated with it, they are directed to create one for free.

 ### Additional resources